alanrob17/Docker-notes/docker-notes.md

 This is a simpler process.
 It is much easier than doing a commit and then doing a tag but just remember that underneath the hood that it is doing both commands.

-## Using Path Variablse in Volume Mapping in containers
+## Using Path Variables in Volume Mapping in containers

 We want to use an Nginx image to serve web pages.
 We need to run Nginx with an exposed port.